KonVision/custom_image_uploader/README.md

 # PHP Image Uploader

-This is a simple and lightweight image uploader, that you can use to build a bigger project with.
+This is a simple and lightweight image uploader written in PHP.

-The uploader is a simple PHP file that saves an image from a POST request to a folder and sends you the URL to access the image.
+The PHP script saves an image from a `POST`-Request to a folder and sends you the URL to access the image, when being called.

-All images / Files are going to embed in applications like Discord/WhatsApp.
+All images / files can embed in applications such as Discord/WhatsApp.

 # Setup